tparchman/F21_BIOL792_coursepage/week8_python3/python_3_primer.md

     print(LineNumber) # this will be the number of lines processed of IN IN.close() #closing IN, see below.

+## C. Keeping file names, file objects (also called file handles or file connections), and file contents straight.

+Below are three lines of code to 1. create a file name, 2. make a file object, or connection, from your code to that file, and 3. read all contents of that file into a single scalar.
+Each line below is described as a reminder of how they differ.

+    input_file= "~/python_practice/DNA_seq_allosaurus.fasta"
+    IN = open(input_file)
+    my_file_contents = IN.read()

+1).
+Create file name pointing to location on device:

+    input_file= "~/python_practice/DNA_seq_allosaurus.fasta"

+2).
+Makin a file object, or connection, from your code to that file:

+    IN = open(input_file)

+3).
+Using the `.read()` function to read all contents of that file into a single scalar:

+    my_file_contents = IN.read()

 ## II.
 Output